The feedbowl

 Dr Mark Hyman

 So wrote Dr Mark Hyman, Americal physician, NY Times best-selling author, founder and medical director of The UltraWellness Centre.
 Okay, so he was talking about our human food industry, but he could just as easily have been talking about the equine food industry, because the message is exactly the same.
+These "food-like" products drive cravings while leaving us nutritionally starved and sick.
+Although Hyman was referring to human food, the message applies equally to the equine feed industry.

 The feedbowl carrier